 A business organizational chart visually represents the structure of your business, outlines the role of each employee, and clarifies who reports to whom within your company.
-There are various types of business organizational charts (we’ll walk you through each one) and numerous reasons why institutions create such tables.
+There are various types of business organizational charts (we’ll walk you through each one) and numerous reasons why small businesses work with their human resources departments (if they have one) to create such tables.

 It’s important to establish the goals for your business organizational chart upfront—this will help you decide what sort of diagram you need and what information you’d like to include.
 We’ll guide you through each step of this process.
-First, let’s examine the purpose behind organization charts.
+First, let’s examine the purpose behind business organizational charts.

 You might wonder whether it’s worth your time to create a business organizational chart.
-Small business owners are busy people—we get that—but most human resource professionals would suggest that you invest a little time in an organization chart.
+Small business owners are busy people—we get that—but most human resource professionals would suggest that you invest a little time in a business organizational chart.
 Although these diagrams appear deceptively simple, such tables can be powerful tools for company coordination and expansion.
-Here are a few things that an organization chart can accomplish:
+Here are a few things that a business organizational chart can accomplish: